Close Button

 Why don't you fly instead of driving on your trips?

-Flying would defeat the purpose of a "
+Flying would defeat the purpose of a "road trip."

 What are your favorite places you've been to?

 I'm pretty fond of large urban areas, with Toronto, Chicago, and Vancouver having been been favorites.
 I've also had pretty good times in Louisville, Oklahoma City, Nashville, Austin, Portland (Maine), Ottawa, and Halifax.
-I like to visit Cape Breton Island for the scenery and for Celtic Colours, but it's much too rural for me to stand for longer than a few days at a time.
+I like to visit Cape Breton Island for the scenery and for Celtic Colours.

 What are your least favorite places that you've been to?